lukewys/lukewys.github.io/_pages/about.md

 4th year undergraduate student from Beijing University of Posts and Telecommunications, School of Automation.

-Currently working on controllable automatic music composition on symbolic music and expressive singing synthesis.
+Currently working on controllable automatic music composition and expressive singing synthesis.

 # Research interests